 The nine WP science programs are intended to supplement the core programs that already have varying amounts of science included.
 Science program titles are followed by a brief description and the appropriate grade levels.

 These programs should take only two to five hours per week to complete.
-All science programs include guidebooks plus a number of other books, always including some with hands-on activities.
+All science programs include guidebooks plus several other books, always including some with hands-on activities.

 By now, you might be envisioning quite a stack of books for each year, and that is certainly an accurate picture of this curriculum—lots of books and lots of reading to do.
 But the selected books, especially for younger levels, are often colorful and appealing, and most are real books rather than texts or workbooks.
-Many of these books are ones you would love to have in your family library.
+Many of these books are great to have in your family library.

 Scheduling and Accountability

-You might have also noticed that there's no mention of tests and answer keys.
+You might have also noticed I made no mention of tests and answer keys.
 While answer keys come with the SpellWell books used in the language arts programs and are optional for a few other workbooks, there are no tests and answer keys for the core programs.
 Instead, children write, narrate, and create notebooks—demonstrating their knowledge through their activities.
 Parents work closely with their children and can easily spot when a child does not understand a concept.
-Nevertheless, WP guides suggest using games (directions included) to quiz children on retention of information along with other methods of evaluation.
+Nevertheless, WP guides suggest using games (directions included) to quiz children on their retention of information, along with other evaluation methods.

 Summary